 As the City of Brother Love prepares for the Halloween season, this special time of year means something a little bit different to local film lovers and enthusiasts.
 At the end of every October the Philadelphia Film Society brings many of the awards season's hottest titles to its annual film festival (for more information and tickets click here).
 This 26th annual crop of selections is no different from years past, loaded with potential Oscar contenders, festival circuit darlings and cinematic achievements from all across the globe.
-In preparation for Opening Night festivities that begin in one short week, here's a look at some of the biggest titles that I'm most excited to catch at this year's Philadelphia Film Festival.
+In preparation for Opening Night festivities that begin in one short week, here's a look at some of the biggest titles that I'm most excited to catch at this year's Philadelphia Film Festival (September's list).

 Honorable Mention: Borg/McEnroe, Breathe, Most Beautiful Island and Where is Kyra?